 Hi!
 My name is Richard, and I'm a student at Johns Hopkins University.
 I previously got my B.S. in Biomedical Engineering (conc: Computational Bioengineering) at Hopkins, and I'm currently pursuing a M.S. in Computer Science with a focus on Statistical Pattern Recognition, with applications in medicine and healthcare.

 Previously, I was a research assistant at the National Institutes of Health (NIBIB) under Prof. Richard Leapman, studying iPSCs using electron and immunofluoresence microscopy.
 Outside of academia, I've worked in hospitals, early startups, and tech companies.
 I've also worked on three medical devices throughout my undergraduate years, all of which failed, but I've learned a lot about the intersection between health and technology, and the many pitfalls in this growing niche.

 Currently, I'm hoping to advance Precision Medicine via computer-aided diagnostics in medical images, exploring semantic segmentation networks and adversarial examples for better medical image understanding.
 In my M.S., I am advised by Professors Nick Durr and Alan Yuille.
 Other research interests I have include exploring: novel dimensionality reduction and compression sensing techniques, attention mechanisms in computer vision, and anomaly detection in time-series data.

 For fun, I like to read heated internet dicussions about stem cell research on PubPeer.
 Some of my favorite podcasts/blogs that I follow include: Serious Eats, The Moth, EconTalk, and Lior Pachter's WordPress, which is also fairly spicy.
-My favorite travel activity is to make friends through pop-up dance workshops and academic conferences.
+When I travel, I like to make friends through pop-up dance and cooking workshops, and conferences.